KubeSail: Get your free Kubernetes Cluster

 From the KubeSail console too, you can view the deployments and its status.

-Step #3 : Expose ngnix app outside of the cluster
+Step # 3: Expose nginx app outside of the cluster

-Choose one of the option to get app exposed.
+Choose one of the options to get the app exposed.

 Congrats!
-We have just exposed our nginx application to outer world.
+We have just exposed our Nginx application to the outer world.

 Like this post?
 Don’t forget to share it!